cfalta/activedirectory-lab/README.md

 # ActiveDirectory Lab

-This repository contains resources to quickly create an Active Directory lab in Azure to demonstrate common security flaws in an Active Directory domain.
-Terraform is used to automatically promote the DC and join the member server.
+This repository contains resources to quickly create an Active Directory lab in Azure with terraform.

+**Warning:** the purpose of this repo is to create a **LAB** environment.
+Do not use in production!

 ## Contents

-### terraform
 - main.tf
   - the main terraform config file (don't edit unless you know what u are doing)
 - variables.tf
   - definition of all variables used in main.tf (you don't want to edit this too)
 - terraform.tfvars
   - use this file to set the variables defined in variables.tf.
 That's the file you want to edit :-)

-### scripts

 ## Usage